 In recent years, the Landfill Management Unit has sought to develop secondary uses for the inactive sites.
 Today, some of the County’s former landfills and burn sites are experiencing new life as sites for a variety of commercial developments such as recycling facilities and automobile dealerships, as well as for recreational uses such as model aircraft airports.
 Also, electricity is produced at a site using the methane gas that is naturally produced by decomposition of the waste in the landfill.
 This represents a win-win situation for the County and the environment.
-When considering a new use, the Landfill Management Unit works to insure that it is compatible with the overriding environmental laws and regulations and that compliance can be maintained.
+When considering a new use, the Landfill Management Unit works to ensure that it is compatible with the overriding environmental laws and regulations and that compliance can be maintained.

 If you have further questions regarding the County’s Inactive Landfill program, please refer to a list of FAQ's and for any other question please contact Michele Stress at Michele.Stress@sdcounty.ca.gov or call (858) 694-2691.

 For information regarding active (open) landfills within the County, please contact Republic Services at www.republicservices.com or the city of San Diego at www.sandiego.gov/environmental-services/miramar.